helm/helm-www/content/en/docs/topics/charts_hooks.md

 4. After some verification, the library renders the `foo` templates
 5. The library prepares to execute the `pre-install` hooks (loading hook resources into Kubernetes)
-6. The library sorts hooks by weight (assigning a weight of 0 by default), by resource kind and finally by name in ascending order.
+6. The library sorts hooks by weight (assigning a weight of 0 by default) in ascending order, then by name in alphabetical order.
 7. The library then loads the hook with the lowest weight first (negative to positive)
 8. The library waits until the hook is "Ready" (except for CRDs)